harshgadodia/harshgadodia/_pages/quotes.md

 - "You can talk to someone a hundred years from now when they read your writing" (Neil deGrasse Tyson)

-- (Paraphrased) "You need to over prepare by a factor of 10 to make it look like you did not prepare at all" (Neil deGrasse Tyson)
+- "You need to over prepare by a factor of 10 to make it look like you did not prepare at all" (Neil deGrasse Tyson)

 - "It's not enough to be right, you have to be effective" (Cyril deGrasse Tyson)

 - “Tactics is knowing what to do when there is something to do.
 Strategy is knowing what to do when there is nothing to do.”
 (Savielly Tartakower)

+- “There are three deaths.
+The first is when the body ceases to function.
+The second is when the body is consigned to the grave.
+The third is that moment, sometime in the future, when your name is spoken for the last time.”
+(David M. Eagleman)

+- "You measure yourself by the people who measure themselves by you" (Carter Chambers)